bio-h/BioHackAcademy.github.io/bha5/class/3/index.md

 ## Bill of Materials

-This device is the first device in the course that makes use of an Arduno and digital electronics.
+This device is the first device in the course that makes use of an Arduino and digital electronics.
 You may either choose to connect all the components manually, or build the device on top of the [BioHack Academy board](https://github.com/BioHackAcademy/BioHackBoard).
 Make sure you order the parts in time!

 In order to take part in this class you will need the following materials: